SOCATA TB family

 The Socata TB is a series of light single-engine piston aircraft developed and manufactured by French aircraft company SOCATA.
-The letters TB within the designation stands for Tarbes, the French city where the aircraft is manufactured.
-The TB series planes have come to be known as the "Caribbean Planes", due to the island naming convention adopted for the various models, though they are not often seen flown in that region.
+The letters TB within the designation stand for Tarbes, the French city where the aircraft series is manufactured.
+The TB series planes have come to be known as the "Caribbean Planes" due to the island naming convention adopted for the various models, though they are not often seen flown in that region.